syntax-tree/mdast-util-to-hast/readme.md

 ###### `hChildren`

-`node.data.hChildren` in MDAST sets the children of an element in HAST.
+`node.data.hChildren` sets the children of an element.
 The following [MDAST][]:

 ```js